diqidoq/jass/README.md

  > _Stop learning frameworks.
 Stop hacking styles.
 Start building web apps._ :+1:

-JASS: A simple utility first type of "describe your style as class" CSS framework with no stylesheet editing and no recompiling for new themes in mind.
-Development started in 2012 formerly named QCSS.
-Refactored in 2023 and renamed to JASS.
-Being cross browser compatible down to 2009 while using SASS (SCSS) for the generator (not required by default).
+JASS CSS: A simple utility first type of "describe your style as class out of the box" CSS toolset with no stylesheet editing and no recompiling for new themes in mind.
+We try to avoid  the misleading term "CSS framework".
+Development started in 2012 formerly named as QCSS.
+Refactored in 2023 and renamed to JASS. _(Not to confuse with JSS, Javascript driven CSS.)_ Being cross browser compatible down to 2009 while using SASS (SCSS) for the generator (not required by default).

-An easy out-of-the-box styling layer from the bottom up by using a creative class group naming approach, easy to learn and to reuse for each project, with a footprint of only 60kb by default settings. _(Not to confuse with JSS, coupling Javascript with CSS.)_
+An easy out-of-the-box styling layer from the bottom up by using a creative class group naming approach, easy to learn and to reuse for each project, with a footprint of only 70kb by default settings.

 Components: